 By 3 months old, you will hopefully begin to see a more regular sleep routine developing.

-REMEMBER: At 3 months old, your baby’s routine may still vary from day to day and these sleep and nap schedules are for guidance only.
+REMEMBER: At 3 months old, your baby’s routine may still vary from day to day and these are sample schedules for guidance only.
+Don’t worry if your baby isn’t following a predictable sleep schedule yet.

 Nap Schedule For A 3 Month Old Baby